 More Questions?
 Call us!
 617-939-8078

 We ask parents/guardians to keep their cell phones on, so we may contact them in case of medical emergency or behavioral issue.

 If your child will not be attending camp or will arrive late, please call 617-939-8078 and leave a message.
 In the event that the absence is due to sickness, please make mention of the symptoms.
 If your child does not arrive by 9:20 AM and you have failed to notify CRA, the Health Care Supervisor will make every effort to connect you.
 This is for the safety of your child.

 Unfortunately, due to the Board of Health safety rules, no spectators are allowed on deck during camp.

 Children should come to camp dressed in a bathing suit.
 They will remain in this suit the entire day and no other bathing suit is necessary.
 In addition to a suit, campers should bring the following items:

-- Goggles, towel, shorts, t-shirt, shoes (no flip-flops), sun-block and/ or hat for outside activities, plastic water bottle.
+- Goggles, towel, shorts, t-shirt, shoes (no flip-flops), plastic water bottle.

 - PLEASE CLEARLY WRITE THE CAMPER’S NAME ON ALL BELONGINGS.

 Children should bring their belongings onto the pool deck and place them in the appropriate areas.
 Please make sure that children with long hair have their hair tied up so it does not get into their eyes.
 The other option is to have your child wear a swim cap during lessons.
-Every camper will be provided with a camp T-shirt (at the end of the week).
 Please leave all valuables at home, including: jewelry, wallets, money, special clothing/hats, etc. CRA will not be responsible for lost items.